Thomas Bertie: Command

 Bertie followed through on his orders, but while serving at Port-au-Prince in the West Indies he suffered a severe attack of yellow fever, and was invalided home in October 1796.
 He recovered his health and on 29 March 1797 he was appointed to command the 54-gun HMS Brakel at Plymouth.
 He was part of the court that court-martialled Captain John Williamson for misconduct during the Battle of Camperdown, and afterwards received an appointment to command the 64-gun HMS Ardent in the North Sea.
 Nelson wrote to congratulate Bertie, calling the Ardent 'the finest man-of-war upon her decks that ever I saw.'
-While in command of the Ardent he developed a slight alteration to the 42pdr carronades carried on her main deck.
+While in command of the Ardent he developed a slight alteration to the 42-pdr carronades carried on her main deck.
 Bertie observed that if the chock were depressed by two inches, the gun could be worked and run out with a smaller number of people, while the recoil was reduced and the force of the shot increased.
 Bertie reported this to the Board of Ordnance, which subsequently adopted the modification for all the ships in the fleet.